finrocmirror/make_builder/readme.txt

    The libdb.raw is the "raw external library database".
    It can be edited by hand.
 Syntax is hopefully more or less self-explanatory.

+   The first line lists all directories in which the tool will search for headers and libraries.
+To exclude a directory from the search, an entry with a preceding ! is used (e.g.
+   !/usr/local/attic)

-There is one line per external library.
+   Then, there is one line per external library.
    (Each line replaces one respective Scons library check script)
    Format: